Drafting Technology Services Statements of Work: Avoiding Contracting Pitfalls

 - Tasks that support deliverables and who will perform them

-- Commencement date for project
+- The commencement date for the project

-- Initial draft of the project plan
+- The initial draft of the project plan

-- Detailed description of vendor materials
+- A detailed description of vendor materials

 - Detailed information regarding vendor personnel